PaddleOCR-VL Usage Tutorial¶

 Want to deploy PaddleOCR-VL as an API service:

-- Deployment using Docker Compose (one-click start, recommended): Please read 4.1 Method 1: Deploy Using Docker Compose and 4.3 Client-Side Invocation.
+- Deployment using Docker Compose (one-click start, recommended): Please read 4.1 Method 1: Deploy Using Docker Compose and 4.3 Client-Side Invocation, or the corresponding chapters in documentation for other hardware.

 - Manual deployment: Please read 1.
-Environment Preparation, 4.2 Method 2: Manual Deployment, and 4.3 Client-Side Invocation.
+Environment Preparation, 4.2 Method 2: Manual Deployment, and 4.3 Client-Side Invocation, or the corresponding chapters in documentation for other hardware.

 -